honglin-c/mesh-parameterization/README.md

 ## Execution

-Once built, you can execute the assignment from inside the `build/` by running on a given mesh:
+Once built, you can execute the program from inside the `build/` by running on a given mesh:

     ./parameterization [path to mesh with boundary.obj]